-Tuition for the program is \$70.00 per week for Full Day Classes and \$35.00 for Half Day Classes.
+Tuition may change from year-to-year.
+Tuition rates for the 2022-23 school year were \$70.00 per week for Full Day Classes and \$35.00 for Half Day Classes.
 This fee is due each Monday unless another payment schedule has been developed for your child.
 If, at any time, your balance exceeds \$200, your child will be withdrawn from the Early Childhood Program until payment is made in full.
 Tuition does not include meals or snacks.
 Students may purchase breakfast and lunch or bring them from home.
 A breakfast, lunch and afternoon snack will be available each day for an additional fee.

-If you need tuition assistance please fill out the Division of Family Services packet available at the school office and file it with the Missouri Department of Social Services.
+If you need tuition assistance complete the Missouri Childcare Subsidy application with the Missouri Department of Social Services.
 Parents must give two weeks written notice regarding withdrawal of a child from the program.
 You are responsible for paying the tuition regardless of your child's attendance.
 This is necessary so that we can remain adequately staffed.
 No charge will be assessed for regular calendar school holidays or school closings.